ErickWendel/webxr-studies/README.md

 This project is located in the `/erick-trophy-gallery` directory.
 It's a working project of a trophy gallery that users can access and interact with.
 Like the other examples in this repository, it's hosted on GitHub Pages.
 You can view this project by clicking [here](https://erickwendel.github.io/webxr-studies/erick-trophy-gallery).

+## AR Scary Movie Powered by ML
+This project is in the `/ar-scary-movie` directory.
+It's a working project of a AR experience that recognizes TVs and place a 3D model on that.
+You can view this project by clicking [here](https://erickwendel.github.io/webxr-studies/ar-scary-movie).
 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions, no matter how small, are greatly appreciated.